Forever Young (Blackpink song)

 "Forever Young" is a song recorded by South Korean girl group Blackpink.
-It serves as the second track from the group's first Korean extended play Square Up, released on June 15, 2018.
+It serves as the sub-title track from the group's first Korean extended play Square Up, released on June 15, 2018.
 It was written and produced by Teddy and Future Bounce, and originally recorded in 2015.
 A Japanese version of the song was included in the group's first Japanese compilation album, Blackpink in Your Area (2018).

 "Forever Young" experienced commercial success despite not being released as a single, where it peaked at number two on the Gaon Digital Chart in South Korea.
 It sold over 2.5 million digital downloads and became the group's second song to receive a platinum certification from the Korea Music Content Association (KMCA).
 In Japan, it peaked at number 36 on the Japan Hot 100 and was certified gold by the Recording Industry Association of Japan (RIAJ) for surpassing 50 million streams in the country.
 It additionally reached the top five in Malaysia and Singapore.

 Background and development

 Prior to Blackpink's debut, the members were heard singing the song from outside of YG's building in November 2015.

 Blackpink began the recording process for "Forever Young" a year prior to their official debut in 2016.
 An Instagram video from November 15, 2015, resurfaced following the official release of the song, capturing the group members singing a portion of the then-unreleased track from outside of YG Entertainment's headquarters in Seoul.
 The person recording originally believed that it was an upcoming song by 2NE1, the agency's only girl group at the time, but expressed doubt as the voices of the singers were different from the members of the group.
 It was later observed in 2018 that Blackpink members Rosé and Lisa were singing their lines from the first verse.

 "Forever Young" was written and produced by Teddy and Future Bounce, and runs for three minutes and fifty-nine seconds.
 Tamar Herman of Billboard characterized "Forever Young" as a song with a "beachy" vibe rooted in moombahton, where the members proclaim "Blackpink is the revolution" in the lyrics.
 She also highlighted the inclusion of English-language swear words in the song, which she regarded as an uncommon occurrence in songs by K-pop girl groups.
 Chase McMullen from The 405 noted the track's influences from reggaeton and balaeric beat.
+The song was released as the "sub-title" track for the group's first Korean mini album Square Up on June 15, 2018.
 A Japanese-language version of "Forever Young" was included in the group's first compilation album release in Japan, titled Blackpink in Your Area, which was first made available through YGEX on November 23, 2018.